I think most online business owners would agree with me when I say:

 Now that you’ve finished creating a single way for your website visitors to view a free trial, we’ll show you how to capture the emails of people entering this funnel.

-To do this, we’ll use a product from the Sumo (formerly known as SumoMe) suite called “Welcome Mat” to create a signup wall—which, as the name suggests it, is a way to ask people for their email address to view the free lectures.
+To do this, we’ll use a product from the Sumo (formerly known as SumoMe) suite called “Welcome Mat” to create a signup wall—which, as the name suggests it, is a way to ask people for their email address to view the free lessons.

-Another option to Sumo’s Welcome Mat is to use a similar service like Hello Bar, or you could even create another page with a form that redirects to the first lecture in the free trial.
+Another option to Sumo’s Welcome Mat is to use a similar service like Hello Bar, or you could even create another page with a form that redirects to the first lesson in the free trial.

 6. If you don’t have Sumo installed in your Teachable School, navigate to Site > Code Snippets and install your Sumo code in the Logged Out head includes section.